kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 	H. Pericardiocentesis
 	I. Urgent arteriography

+For each of the following scenarios, choose the best therapeutic option from the list above.
+Each option may be used once, more than once or not at all.

 ### 92
 A 31-year-old is brought to A&E unconscious.
 He has been involved in a road traffic accident (RTA).
 He had a right tension pneumothorax which was treated at the scene by needle thoracocentesis.
 On arrival he has a heart rate of 134 beats/min, a BP of 82/45 mmHg and an RR of 38 breaths/min.
 On examination he has absent breath sounds and hyper-resonance on the right side of the chest, with tracheal deviation to the left.
 #### Answer: